hughrun/ephemetoot/README.md

 ```shell
 pip install . --user
 ```
-Note that you will need to run the script with the same user.
+Note that you will need to run the script with the same user as ephemetoot will only be installed for that user and not globally.

 ## Obtain an access token